-During fiscal 2023, the Company repurchased and extinguished \$9.1 million of its Notes, net of \$0.1 million unamortized debt issuance costs related to the extinguished debt, on the open market for a reacquisition price of \$7.2 million.
+During the fourth quarter of fiscal 2023, the Company repurchased and extinguished \$9.1 million of its Notes, net of \$0.1 million unamortized debt issuance costs related to the extinguished debt, on the open market for a reacquisition price of \$7.2 million.

-During the first three six months of fiscal 2024, 2024, the Company repurchased and extinguished \$2.0 \$3.5 million of its Notes, net of \$24.1 \$40.1 thousand unamortized debt issuance costs related to the extinguished debt, on the open market for a reacquisition price of \$1.54 \$2.9 million.
-In accordance with ASC 470, the Company recognized the \$0.4 \$0.6 million gain on extinguishment as a component of interest expense in the Company's Consolidated Statements of Operations.
+During the first six nine months of fiscal 2024, the Company repurchased and extinguished \$3.5 million \$8.25 million of its Notes, net of \$40.1 million \$88.1 thousand unamortized debt issuance costs related to the extinguished debt, on the open market for a reacquisition price of \$2.9 million \$7.0 million.
+For the three and nine months ended December 31, 2023, the Company recognized a \$0.6 million and \$1.2 million gain on extinguishment, respectively.
+In accordance with ASC 470, the Company recognized the \$0.6 million gain on extinguishment as a component of interest expense in the Company's Consolidated Statements of Operations.